 Whether you love it or hate it, group work is an unavoidable part of the university experience.
-While it can be challenging at the best of times, a whole new spanner has been thrown into the works thanks to the unfolding global pandemic.
+While it can be challenging at the best of times, when you have to work in an online forum for whatever reason it throws a real spanner into the works.
 Thankfully, group work can be done online successfully provided you adhere to some important ground rules.
-UON Learning Development advises that the three keys to online learning success are to manage your time, be proactive, and set up a support network.
+The university’s Academic Support team advises that the three keys to online learning success are to manage your time, be proactive, and set up a support network.
 The following tips will help you smash out your group assignments in our new ‘normal’ online environment.

 Be transparent about responsibilities and accountabilities